-Davida Persaud is a Ph.D. student in the World Arts and Cultures/Dance Department at UCLA.
+Davida Persaud has a Ph.D. from the World Arts and Cultures/Dance Department at UCLA.
 Her research examines community-based methodologies in art and museum education.
 She is particularly interested in how the arts can advance movements for social justice and empower minority and immigrant communities.

 Museum Studies, Art Education, Arts Activism, Community Cultural Development, Community Engagement, Identity Politics, Postcolonialism.